Practical and Scalable Hamiltonian Monte Carlo Without the Metropolis Test: Experiments

 \paragraph{Evaluation metric} In addition to $b^2_{\mathit{cov}} (\Sigma, \Sigma_{\mathrm{sampler}})$ we consider a more standard metric of convergence: following \cite{hoffman_tuning-free_2022} we define the squared error of the expectation value $\mathbb{E}[f(\x)]$ as

 and consider the average second-moment error across parameters, $b^2_{\mathit{avg}} \equiv d^{-1} \sum_{i=1}^d b^2(x_i^2)$. $b^2_{\mathit{avg}}$ can be interpreted as the accuracy equivalent to 100 effective samples \citep{hoffman_tuning-free_2022}.
-For the higher dimensional problems (Item response and Stochastic Volatility) we only show this metric, because the covariance matrix is impractically large.
 In typical applications, computing the gradients $\nabla \log p(\x)$ dominates the total sampling cost, so we take the number of gradient evaluations as a proxy of a wall-clock time.
-As in \citep{meads}, we measure the sampler's performance as the number of gradient calls $n$ needed to achieve low error, $b^2_{\mathit{avg}} < 0.01$ or $b^2_{\mathit{cov}} < 0.01$.
+As in \citep{hoffman_tuning-free_2022}, we measure the sampler's performance as the number of gradient calls $n$ needed to achieve low error, $b^2_{\mathit{avg}} < 0.01$ or $b^2_{\mathit{cov}} < 0.01$.
+We avoid using the effective sample size from the chain autocorrelation \citep{gelman2013bayesian} because it would give unadjusted methods an unfair advantage, given that it only measures the Monte Carlo variance error, but not the asymptotic bias.

-\paragraph{Benchmarks} We use a set of benchmark problems, mostly Bayesian hierarchical inference problems adapted from the Inference Gym \citep{inferencegym}.
-Problems vary in dimensionality (36--2429) and are both synthetic (the first three problems in Table \ref{table:results}) and with real data (the last three problems).

-\paragraph{Results} Tables \ref{table:results} and \ref{table:results2} show the results.
-We see that the unadjusted algorithms tend to perform better than their adjusted counterparts.
-This is especially impressive since the hyperparameters of the adjusted samplers were found by grid search, or are otherwise near optimal \cite{robnik_metropolis_2025}.
-More to the point, the performance advantage of the unadjusted methods over NUTS, in particular uMCLMC, is quite striking.
-We estimate the standard deviation of results by a bootstrapping procedure (see Table \ref{table:bias_comparison}).
+For each model we run at least 128 chains, and take the median of the error across chains at each step to reduce the uncertainty.
+We estimate the uncertainty of results by a bootstrapping procedure (see Table \ref{table:bias_comparison}).

-Tables \ref{table:results} and \ref{table:results2} also show the results where a grid search has found optimal values of the hyperparameters ($L, \epsilon$) for unadjusted LMC.
-This shows that the performance of LMC with automatic tuning is close to optimal.
-Notable exceptions are Rosenbrock and Item response where performance is off by a factor of two, due to the conservative choice of $\mathrm{EEVPD}$ that we are using (see Appendix \ref{ablation}).